codescribblr/budget-app/docs/AUTOMATIC_IMPORT_SETUP_GUIDE.md

    - Select "Email Import"
    - Choose target account
    - Click "Create Setup"
+   - **Important:** Use your Resend inbound email address format:
+     - For `.resend.app` domain: `setup-123@your-app.resend.app`
+     - For custom domain: `setup-123@imports.yourdomain.com`
-   - Copy the generated email address
+   - The setup will store this email address

 4. **Test Email Forwarding:**
-   - Forward a test bank statement email (with PDF/CSV attachment) to the generated address
+   - Forward a test bank statement email (with PDF/CSV attachment) to your Resend inbound address
+   - Make sure the "To" address matches the format: `setup-{id}@your-domain`
+   - Check Resend dashboard → Receiving Emails to verify email was received
    - Check `/imports/queue` to see queued transactions
    - Review and approve transactions